Mityasaurus/WPF_WeatherWizard_App/README.md

 1. **Viewing the weather forecast:**

-    Users can view the weather forecast for today for their current city:cityscape:.
+    Users can view the weather forecast for today for their current city:cityscape:.<br/>
     User can also view the weather forecast for 3 days ahead for the same city:clock12:.

 2. **Search for a city by name:**

-    The user can use the search function to find a city by name or keyword:ab:.
+    The user can use the search function to find a city by name or keyword:ab:.<br/>
     After entering a city name, the application displays relevant results and allows the user to select a city from the list of results:abcd:.

 3. **Selecting a city on the world map:**

-    The application includes functionality to select a city on the world map:world_map:.
+    The application includes functionality to select a city on the world map:world_map:.<br/>
     The user can browse the world map, select a location, and receive a weather forecast for the selected location:desert_island:.

 ## Authors